LLNL/gecko/docs/FAQ.md

 Gecko randomly shuffles the initial layout and takes as input a random seed, which ensures reproducibility.
-This randomization initializes the optimization algorithm and steers it in a particular 'direction' of the search space to be explored.
+This randomization initializes the optimization algorithm and steers it in a particular "direction" of the search space to be explored.
 When execution time is at a premium, such as in runtime ordering, a single run may suffice.
 When ordering is done offline, we recommend exploring a dozen or more random seeds.